 Industrial/workplace relations, collective bargaining, works councils

-The ‘Trends in Federal Enterprise Bargaining’ report for January-March 2017 was released by the Department of Employment yesterday.
-This data is a valuable tool for benchmarking during any enterprise agreement negotiations you have coming up.
-The latest report reveals that: Across … Continue reading
+The ‘Trends in Federal Enterprise Bargaining’ report for October-December 2017 was released by the Department of Jobs and Small Business in the first week of May 2018.
+If you have enterprise agreement negotiations coming up in 2018, this data may … Continue reading